lagacemichel/MorseCodeReader/README.md

-# RaspberryPiSpeaksArduino
+# MorseCodeReader
-This repository contains the code associated with the "Raspberry Pi Speaks Arduino" blog post on Mike's Electro Shack at https://lagacemichel.com
+This repository contains the code associated with the "Morse Code Reader" blog post on Mike's Electro Shack at https://lagacemichel.com